iogor/cpp-learning/README.md

 ## Content

-06/15/2026 (June 15th, 2026)
+06/15/2026 (June fifteenth, twenty twenty-six):
-- After completing an introductory C++ course, I will delve deeper into libraries.
+- After completing a four-hour introductory C++ course, I will delve deeper into libraries.

 ## What I've learned so far
 - ...